SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    </ b b
    </ a

-The ``dynamicallyCall(withKeywordArguments:)`` method's first and only parameter can be of any type that conforms to `ExpressibleByDictionaryLiteral <//apple_ref/swift/fake/ExpressibleByDictionaryLiteral>`_, and the return type can be any type.
+The declaration of the ``dynamicallyCall(withKeywordArguments:)`` method must have a single parameter that conforms to the `ExpressibleByDictionaryLiteral <//apple_ref/swift/fake/ExpressibleByDictionaryLiteral>`_ protocol, and the return type can be any type.
 The parameter's `Key <//apple_ref/swift/fake/ExpressibleByDictionaryLiteral.Key>`_ must be